Linaro/lava/doc/v2/dispatcher-design.rst

 Where possible, standard tools familiar to developers of the OS concerned should be used, e.g. debootstrap for Debian based images.
-The image can also be a standard OS install.
+The image can also be a standard OS installation.
 Gold standard images are not "Linaro" images and should not require Linaro tools.
 Use AutoLogin support where required instead of modifying existing images to add Linaro-specific tools.